 Kris Coffield advocates for socioeconomic equality, educational opportunity, environmental and racial justice, and human rights.
 He currently serves as Executive Director of Imua Alliance, chief-of-staff for Rep. Jeanné Kapela at the Hawaiʻi State House of Representatives, and chairperson of the Democratic Party of Hawai’i Education Caucus.

 Kris is a survivor of sexual trauma who is dedicated to coordinating trauma care for victims of sexual violence and building a world that is free from exploitation.
-He is currently completing a poetry collection about his experiences entitled Never Surrender.
+He is currently completing a poetry collection about his experiences entitled Survivalist.
 He posts short poems and regular updates about his healing journey on Facebook and Instagram.

 Kris has authored some of Hawai’i’s most progressive legislation, including the state’s sex trafficking ban (Act 206, 2016) and anti-revenge-porn law (Act 116, 2014), as well as proposals to institute single-payer healthcare (SB 1199, 2017), eliminate private prisons (SB 2979, 2018), establish a living wage (HB 727, 2019), expand protections for victims of sexual violence on college campuses (SB 2311, 2020), and accelerate Hawai’i’s transition to a clean energy economy (HB 1934, 2020).

 He has also drafted over forty bills for the Hawai’i State Teachers Association, including the original constitutional amendment text to increase public school funding (SB 2922) and Schools Our Keiki Deserve Act (SB 2586, 2016).